luckman212/pixel-perfect-image/README.md

 ## Features

 - 📐 Resize images to pixel perfect percentages (100%, 50%, 25%)
+- 📋️ Quick resize with mousewheel (hold Alt/Option and scroll)
 - 📋 Copy image to clipboard
 - 🔗 Copy file path to clipboard
 - 📂 Show in Finder/Explorer